ERC-721: Trackable ownership

 Trackable ownership is the key feature which adds non-fungibility to the ERC-721 standard.

 Each NFT is assigned a token identification number, and linked to its owner through the "ownerOf" function.
 Through the optional "ERC-721 Enumerable" extension, functionality for full ownership tracking is implemented.
 This differs from the ERC-20 token standard, which only tracks an owners token balance though ERC-721 also tracks it as well.

 Security

 The ERC-721 standard defines both safe and unsafe transfer functions, offering different levels of security for various implementations.

 These functions allow transfers initiated by the token owner, or an approved operator of their individual tokens.
 Further, developers can implement custom logic to these transfer functions, providing the functionality for NFT protocols to operate.
 For example, marketplaces like OpenSea, make use of approved operators to facilitate the sale of NFTs.

 Influence of work

-The influence of the paper ERC-721: Non-Fungible Token Standard that Entriken lead authorship of spans across various sectors, profoundly shaping the landscape of digital collectibles and the use cases within the broader NFT eco-system.
+The influence of the paper ERC-721: Non-Fungible Token Standard that Entriken lead authorship of spans across various sectors, shaping the landscape of digital collectibles and the use cases within the broader NFT eco-system.

 ERC-721 was awarded rank #1 in ArtReview's Power 100 in 2021 indicating it as "the most powerful art entity in the world" and being the first non-human entity to be ranked as such.